mrolli/prodcon/README.md

 prodcon
 =======

-Production/Consumption - exercising threads and thread safety in Java
+Production/Consumption - exercising threads and thread safety in Java.

+A graded excercise for the lecture in synchronisation and parallelisation.